LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

 * Once the attacker contending for wireless channel to broadcast fraudulent branch updating the DAG-based blockchain, the fraud transaction will be accepted by other honest nodes based on the MCMC algorithm due to the higher cumulative weight.
 The confirmed honest transaction will be orphened in DAG-based blockchain, the victim cannot receive the payment even though it has provided goods or services.
 In this case, the attacker issues double-spending attack successfully.
 </font>

 <font color = red>待补充</font>
 ### Success Probability of Attack

+In this subsection, we analyze the successful attack probability from the perspective of wireless communication.
+In this case, attacker should win the transaction competition and broadcast the fraudulent chain successfully.
+I CSMA/CA, the maximum number of broadcast transactions is limited to $m$, thus, the maximum new transaction arrival rate is $\frac{m}{nh}$.

 ### Security Goal